 How to Apply to Study Medicine in Ireland

-There are five medical schools in Ireland where you can apply for undergraduate entry:
+There are six medical schools in Ireland where you can apply for undergraduate entry:

 The longer courses include a pre-med year, which is designed for students who need a foundation in basic sciences before studying medicine.

-Graduate entry medicine is also offered in Ireland at the above universities, as well as the University of Limerick.
+Graduate entry medicine is also offered in Ireland at the above universities.

 Irish medical degrees are recognised and accepted in all EU countries, plus many other regions around the world.